Darrshana/Emogif/README.md

 ## Why this ?

-This model was created because of one [Darrshana](https://github.com/Darrshana) who wanted to use multiple emojis in sequence, to easily convey with others.
+This model was created because of one [Darrshana](https://github.com/Darrshana) and [Ben Stewart](https://github.com/sbenstewart) who wanted to use multiple emojis in sequence, to easily convey with others.
 So, thus incepted the idea of making gifs out of the emojis typed out.

 ## How this ?